AlexJSully/Publication-Figure-Retrieval/README.md

 ## Getting Started

 Just follow the instructions provided on the localhost page that appears after you run ```npm start```.
-All you need to do is input an organism and max number of papers you wish to scrape and hit the 'Start scrapping' button.
+All you need to do is input an organism and max number of papers you wish to scrape and hit the 'Start scraping' button.

 ## Known issues